-Most types of pension schemes can be transferred where there is a transfer value (e.g NOT UK State Pensions) available, with the exception of unfunded public sector schemes.
+You can move a pension where there is a transfer value (e.g NOT UK State Pensions).
+You can not transfer unfunded public sector schemes, suhc as NHS pensions.

 Will I have to pay UK taxes?

-Any pension scheme in the UK will deduct tax at source on pension income paid unless there is a double taxation agreement in place with the member’s country of residence and HMRC agrees to pay gross and issues a tax code accordingly.
+Any pension scheme in the UK will deduct tax at source on pension income paid.
+This is unless there is a double taxation agreement with the country where you now live.

 Can I take my pension in US dollars?

-Certain types of pension schemes such as SIPPS can pay benefits in multi-currencies.
+Some pensions, such as SIPPS, can pay benefits in multi-currencies.